courselab/sys-our-syssoft-project/CONTRIBUTING.md

    The script should create the file, add some comments and, possibly, some boilerplate code based on the file type (i.e. the file-name extension).
+   It will also annotate the file with copyright and licensing information accordingly.

  * To perform a lint check to check REUSE compliance (before committing):

    `tools/syseg-reuse -L`

+   Make sure that it passes all the tests before committing.

+ * To export a file from SYSeg to another project:

+   `tools/syseg-export <file-name> <destination-path>`

+    The script should copy the files and perform any necessary change.

+ * The following script may be used by the use to create a stand-alone bundle containing a modified copy of a proposed exercise, modified to work outside the SYSeg source tree.

+   `tools/syseg-project <destination path>`

+ Use option `-h` for help.

  Code convention
  ------------------------------